 The application procedure to register a mark, although may vary according to the national intellectual property registry of the country or countries you seek registration in, the basic principles still apply.
-The following steps give a general overview of the trademark application procedure.
+The following steps give a general overview of the application process:

-6) In the instance where the trademark is refused registration, there will be an opportunity to appeal the decision of refusal.
+- In the instance where the mark is refused registration, there will be an opportunity to appeal the decision of refusal.
 This appeal is typically conducted by 3-5 appeal examiners who will come to an “appeal decision” with regards to trademarks right for registration.
 It is this decision which will determine whether the mark can or cannot be officially registered.